KonstantinBabichev/atlas/README.md

     * [how-to-handle-gulp-watch-errors-with-plumber](http://cameronspear.com/blog/how-to-handle-gulp-watch-errors-with-plumber)
     * NOTE: crashing on errors is fixed in gulp 4.0, eta tbd
 13. Error sounds/messages
-21. auto-save /build to branch:gh-pages
-22. need to set up browsersync to use IP for multi-devices
-20. watch all html templates and auto-add to templates.js
-	* watch does not see new files or folders
-	* watch is not picking up new files! gulp-watch should be fixing this issue...it is not (test code in dev:html:convert)
 ### Compass/css specific
 1. Is there a way to compile Compass/SASS using Node instead of Ruby?
 7. COMPASS: Compass doesn't seem to be compiling correctly